RekGRpth/mustach/README.md

 Here the single star `{{*}}` is replaced by the iterated key and the single dot `{{.}}` is replaced by its value.

 This is a wrap extension implemented in file **mustach-wrap.c**.

+### Partial Data First

+The default resolution for partial pattern like `{{> name}}` is to search for `name` in the current json context and as a file named `name` or if not found `name.mustache`.

+By default, the order of the search is (1) as a file, and if not found, (2) in the current json context.

+When this option is set, the order is reverted and content of partial is search (1) in the current json context, and if not found, (2) as a file.

+That option is useful to keep the compatibility with versions of *mustach* anteriors to 1.2.0.

+This is a wrap extension implemented in file **mustach-wrap.c**.